tlserver/flutter_map_location_marker/README.md

 , [headingStream](https://pub.dev/documentation/flutter_map_location_marker/5.1.0/flutter_map_location_marker/CurrentLocationLayer/headingStream.html)
 or their origin streams from a CurrentLocationLayer widget?

 *A*: No, you should not get these streams from a CurrentLocationLayer widget.
-Instead, create you own streams with the the same types and also pass it to all the widgets which need them.
+Instead, create your own streams with the same types and also pass it to all the widgets which need them.
 CurrentLocationLayer doesn't own the streams; it just listens to them.
 You can use any implementation of position and heading streams, as long as the stream types are Stream&lt;Position&gt; and Stream&lt;double&gt;, respectively.
 You may